npup04/ga-wdi-class7-hw/README.md

 * Reload http://localhost:3000/cars in your browser
 Note: you can expect to see a Template is missing error.
 OK - continue on ...

-* create a cars folder in the app/views/ dir
+* Create a cars folder in the app/views/ dir
   - in the cars dir, create the view in the cars dir:
      - index.html.erb
      - add some test text, like: ``` Hello! ```